pradyuprasad/MechInterpLitReview/README.md

 ---

-## 📜 About the Survey
+## About the Survey

-Mechanistic interpretability seeks to understand the internal mechanisms of neural networks by reverse-engineering their computations.
-This survey:
-- Introduces key concepts such as **features**, **polysemanticity**, and **circuits**.
-- Reviews techniques like **probing**, **sparse autoencoders**, **ablation**, and **activation patching**.
-- Discusses challenges in scaling interpretability methods to larger models and the redundancy in neural circuits.

----

-## 🌟 Key Highlights

-- **Key Concepts**: Explains the foundational ideas like superposition, polysemanticity, and circuits that govern neural computations.
-- **Techniques**:
-  - Observational: Probing and sparse autoencoders for diagnosing model representations.
-  - Interventional: Ablation and activation patching to identify causal relationships.
-- **Challenges**: Addresses issues like scalability, redundancy, and the need for standardized evaluation metrics.

----

-## 📂 Files

-- **`paper.tex`**: Main LaTeX file for the survey.
-- **`references.bib`**: Bibliography file.
-- **`survey.pdf`**: Compiled version of the paper.
-- **Images**: Supporting illustrations used in the paper.
+  This survey provides a comprehensive overview of mechanistic interpretability in large language models (LLMs), focusing on techniques to understand the internal computations and decision-making processes of neural networks, transformers, and other complex architectures.
+We introduce key concepts such as features, polysemanticity, and circuits, which form the foundation for understanding model behavior at a granular level.
+The paper explores a taxonomy of approaches, categorizing them into observational techniques like probing and sparse autoencoders, and interventional techniques such as ablation and activation patching.
+We review recent advances in these areas, discussing how they contribute to uncovering the underlying mechanisms of LLMs.

+  We address the challenges of scaling interpretability techniques to larger and more complex models, highlighting issues such as computational feasibility and the difficulty of disentangling polysemantic features.
+We examine the current limitations of interpretability methods and their implications for AI transparency and safety.
+Furthermore, we identify open questions and potential future directions for research, including the development of more robust evaluation metrics and approaches for generalizing interpretability across different tasks and model architectures.---